 "To provide quality theatre and artistic experiences to the community through participation and presentation."

-Amelia Community Theatre was chartered in 1981 as a non-profit organization to be operated as a community benefit.
-Nearly 40 years later, ACT has met and far exceeded its founding principles.
+Amelia Community Theatre was chartered in 1981 as a nonprofit organization to be operated as a community benefit.
+Forty-one years later, ACT has met and far exceeded its founding principles.
 Through the dedication and generosity of hundreds of volunteers and donors, ACT has produced more than 300 shows for adults and children...and is still a successful, volunteer-based, nonprofit organization!

-The school auditorium and several other local buildings served as performance spaces until the purchase of a vacant school board building at 209 Cedar Street in 1988, which became ACT’s first permanent home and is now named Studio 209.
+The school auditorium and several other local buildings served as performance spaces until ACT purchased a vacant school board building at 209 Cedar Street in 1988, which became ACT’s first permanent home and is now named Studio 209.
 The first show in this building was "Dracula" in 1990.
 Renovations were completed in time to present the 1992-1993 season shows.

-The theatre was drawing near-capacity audiences for every performance and in 2004 a capital campaign was launched to raise funds for a new performance space to be built on ACT-owned property adjacent to ACT’s 209 Cedar Street property.
+The Studio 209 theatre building was quickly drawing near-capacity audiences for every performance.
+In 2004, a capital campaign was launched to raise funds for a new performance space to be built on ACT-owned property adjacent to ACT’s 209 Cedar Street property.